Should You Buy or Lease Your Next New Car?

-In the last two weeks, I’ve received even more than usual so I thought I’d walk you through my thought process on this all important question because I think it’s really important.
+Recently, I’ve received even more than usual so I thought I’d walk you through my thought process on this all important question because I think it’s really important.

 In my view, given the enormous cost of cars these days, it’s a very good idea to take the time to evaluate the most cost effective way for you to purchase your cars both now and in the future.